Mühle Glashütte: Watch models

-Mühle-Glashütte, in contrast to vendors such as Glashütte Original or A. Lange & Söhne, doesn't produce luxury watches, but focus on the medium-priced market segment with high-quality steel watches by mostly sober and restrained design.
+Mühle-Glashütte, in contrast to vendors such as Glashütte Original or A. Lange & Söhne produces entry-level luxury watches, focusing on the entry-level luxury market segment with high-quality steel watches with sober and restrained no-nonsense Bauhaus design.
 Most models are available with stainless steel bracelets or leather bands, for divers watches rubber bands are available.

+In 2022 they produced a limited edition of only 20 18k gold S.A.R Rescue Timers to celebrate the 20 years of the model which has been proven to be one of their most enduring creations, as it is currently sold out in all quantities.
+In 2018, they produced a limited edition in conjunction with AOPA.

 The timepieces of Mühle-Glashütte are divided into four product lines.
-Currently (as of 06/2013) models are available in the following lines:
+Currently models are available in the following lines: